When did Israel lose Sinai?

 Sinai Peninsula has been Egyptian land before Israel ever exist, it was occupied by Israel during the Suez Crisis (known in Egypt as the Tripartite Aggression due to the simultaneous coordinated attack by the UK, France and Israel) of 1956, and during the Six-Day War of 1967.

-READ ALSO: What is a state capitalist economy?
+READ ALSO: What is the most important part of a motorcycle?

 Was Israel close to annexing Sinai and the Gaza Strip?